-For more than 25 years, the institute has worked across disciplines and programs to support nonprofit organizations and federal and state agencies, such as the departments of Social Services, Juvenile Justice and Health and Human Services.
+For more than 25 years, the Institute for Families in Society has worked across disciplines and programs to support nonprofit organizations and federal and state agencies, such as the departments of Social Services, Juvenile Justice and Health and Human Services.

 We tackle critical issues such as mental health, trauma, abuse and neglect and help

 our partners access training and support to deliver evidence-based services.

 It’s different to talk about helping families through data-driven decisions versus talking about just helping families.
 Families need a lot, and how can you help them if you don’t have data?

 Kathleen Hayes, associate director, Institute for Families in Society